 The initial response to a report from a child is important.
-It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+It is essential that all children who have allegedly had inappropriate sexual type of behaviour shown towards them are reassured that they are being taken seriously and that they will be supported and kept safe.
+A child who hs allegedly had inappropriate sexual type of behaviour shown towards them should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
+Nor should a child who has allegedly had inappropriate sexual type of behaviour shown towards them ever be made to feel ashamed for making a report.